 Students are allowed to work 20 hours per week during their academic session while it is upgraded to full-time when they are on vacation.
 If a student chooses to work along with their studies, your first £11,500 is tax-free; however, anything earned above this amount will be taxable.

-If you are willing to know more about the UK Study Visa process, you can certainly contact us by writing us an email at firstname.lastname@example.org and one of our experts will help you out in every possible way.
-You may also call us at +91-9310-10-6988 or you can also receive a call back from our expert once you fill out the inquiry form.
+If you are willing to know more about the UK Study Visa process, you can certainly contact us by writing us an email at email@example.com and one of our experts will help you out in every possible way.
+Call us at +91-9310-10-6988 or you can also receive a call back from our expert once you fill out the inquiry form.
 You can also talk to our experts directly through our live chat feature and clear your doubts instantaneously.

 We at Pi Overseas have a team of dedicated experts that cater to every need of the clients.
 We have a proven track record in the immigration industry which was achieved in a very short span of time.
 Our experts will help and guide you through every step of the filing process and keep you posted throughout the whole cumbersome process of visa filing.